Disclosure: This article may contain compensated links. See our full disclosure here.

 On the blog, we have advocated having deliberately long layovers.

+Adding a long layover is one of my favorite tips for surviving a long flight.
 Following our own advice, on this trip we will leave Washington, D.C. in the early morning, landing in San Francisco at 9:40 a.m.
 (5h42m flying time).
 A transcontinental flight can be tiring in and of itself (even when you aren’t tacking on a second 15-hour flight).
 So, we are going to take the day to recover and travel into the city to stretch our legs with a day of sightseeing.

 Snacks and showers